ParthaPRay/Professioanl-membership/README.md

-* 2019   Fellow, The Institution of Electronics & Telecommunication Engineers (MIETE) (F 501509)
+* 2019   Fellow, The Institution of Electronics & Telecommunication Engineers (FIETE) (F 501509)

-* 2019   Senior Member, Institute of Electrical and Electronics Engineers (IEEE) (91152489)
+* 2019   Senior Member, Institute of Electrical and Electronics Engineers (SMIEEE) (91152489)

-* 2019   Member, The Institution of Engineering and Technology (IET) (MIET 1100765728)
+* 2019   Member, The Institution of Engineering and Technology (MIET) (MIET 1100765728)

 * 2019   Associate Member, The Institution of Engineers of India (MIE) (M-1645315)